MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     >[!NOTE]
     >-	Storage and conversation tracking are the only required field for the first-time onboarding to Conversation Intelligence.
 Now you can already publish the settings if you want.
 Go to step 11.
     >-	Sales managers can configure the conversation trackers specific to their team.
-More information: [Configure Conversation tracking in Sales Hub app](#).

 7. Under the **Sales team management** section, configure the top sellers and hierarchy options as described: